What They Do: Woodworkers manufacture a variety of products such as cabinets and furniture, using wood, veneers, and laminates.

 Most woodworkers work full time during regular business hours.

-Overall employment of woodworkers is projected to show little or no change over the next ten years.
+Overall employment of woodworkers is projected to decline 4 percent over the next ten years.

 Woodworkers who know how to create and carry out custom designs on a computer should have the best job opportunities in manufacturing industries.